ZijingWu381/COVID-19_Twitter_Sentiment_Analysis/README.md

 ### Project Overview

 In our work, we acquired two datasets on twitter sentiment analysis subsequently.
 The first is the a COVID-19 specific sentiment analysis dataset (Lamsal, 2020) found online when we first started the project.
 It contains over 150 thousands geo-tagged tweets mined with 54 COVID-19 related keywords.
 However, the sentiment score was assessed using an existing API and not accurate as discovered by our inspection.
 Thus, we switched our dataset option, but meanwhile, we exploited the geo-tagging feature of this dataset to vividly demonstrate our results by geographically plotting the sentiment.
 We eventually trained our models on Sentiment140 (Go et al., 2009), a balanced tweet sentiment analysis dataset contains 1.6 millions tweets classified using emoticons, a method could classify the sentiment at a high accuracy (Read et al., 2005).
-We assessed and compared our performance on a manually graded testset provided by the dataset owner.
+We assessed and compared our performance on a manually graded test set provided by the dataset owner.

 The second step is to extract textual content from Twitter via hydrator or Twitter API.
 In the third step, we perform preprocessing on the raw tweets.
 This includes removing punctuations, hashtags, and url, performing word normalization, creating vector space format and feature selection etc..

 The final step is to build up and train machine learning classifiers to classify the tweet sentiment as either ‘negative’ or ‘positive’.
 We employed four approaches, which includes three traditional machine learning methods, Logistic Regression (LR), Multinomial Naive Bayes (NB), and Support Vector Machine (SVM), and deep learning approach to tackle the problem.
 We set LR as the baseline model because of its simple yet effective nature in classification problems.
 While NB and SVM empirically show fast and relatively effective results in text classification, deep learning approaches have shown the state of the art results in various machine learning tasks including sentiment analysis.
-In our work, we built a Bidirectional LSTM Recurrent Neural Network (BiLSTM) model with GloVe embedding which yields the highest 83.84% accuracy in our balanced testset.
+For our dataset, though we couldn't find the state of the art performance on it online, we observed that the highest tier of others' work is at around 82% accuracy.
+In our work, we built a Bidirectional LSTM Recurrent Neural Network (BiLSTM) model with GloVe embedding which yields the highest 83.84% accuracy in our balanced test set.
 While our LR, NB and SVM classifiers achieve 73.54%, 77.16% and 76.40% accuracy respectively.

 The model would not be able to precisely classify sentiment on an individual level, but it can estimate the people’s sentiment towards the pandemic on a regional or national scale, and it has the potential to become a real-time estimator.
 At the end of the report, we demonstrated this potential with a geographic bubble chart.
 The color of the bubbles represents the sentiment score of being positive or negative.